Group Show

 A collective meditation on awareness and the poetics of daily life.

-This Must Be the Place is the inaugural exhibition of Nelson Duni.
-It brings together the first artists with whom we are proud to partner, each rooted in introspection, meaningful subject matter, and a spirit we see in San Francisco at this moment: a powerful optimism grounded in reality.
-The result is a collective meditation on awareness and the poetics of the everyday.
-San Francisco, both literal and symbolic, underpins this inquiry.
-The city’s shifting social fabric, layered history, and enduring creative pulse resonate throughout the show.
-This is felt both explicitly and as an ambient influence, a moment of change and potential.
+This Must Be the Place was the inaugural exhibition of Nelson Duni.
+It brought together the first artists with whom we are proud to partner, each rooted in introspection, meaningful subject matter, and a spirit we see in San Francisco at this moment: a powerful optimism grounded in reality.
+The result was a collective meditation on awareness and the poetics of the everyday.

 Jane Ivory, Sunset Light No. 1, 2021.
 Archival pigment print © Jane Ivory.